Universal Music Group: Madrid

 Universal Music Spain is based in Madrid, Spain.

 London

 Universal Music Group Global (formerly known as Universal Music Group International (UMGI)) operates offices in London.

 Berlin

 Universal Music GmbH, the German subsidiary, is headquartered in Berlin.
 It moved in 2002 from Hamburg to the district Friedrichshain at the river Spree.
+In February 2024 the company moved out of the iconic building also called "Eierspeicher" into another office down the street.

 Warsaw

 Universal Music Group's Universal Music Polska is located in Warsaw.

 Toronto

 Universal Music Group's Universal Music Canada is located in Toronto.

 Japan

 Universal Music Japan is headquartered in Shibuya, Tokyo.

 Other locations

 UMG operates in more than 60 territories around the world including Australia, Central America, Brazil, France, India, China, Hong Kong, Taiwan, Sub-Saharan Africa, Central and Eastern Europe, New Zealand, Russia, Ukraine, South Korea, Singapore, Malaysia, Indonesia, the Philippines and more.
 Company's legal headquarters are in the Netherlands.
 Universal Music Group's largest corporate shareholder, Tencent, is headquartered in Shenzhen, China.
 Tencent's ultimate largest controlling corporate shareholder, Naspers, is headquartered in Cape Town, South Africa.

-On March 8, 2022, UMG suspended all its operations in Russia, following the country's invasion of the Ukraine.
+On March 8, 2022, UMG suspended all its operations in Russia, following the country's invasion of Ukraine.
+American rapper Offset announced on his Instagram in March 2025 that he would perform in Moscow, Russia, despite his label Motown (owned by Universal Music Group) suspending all operations in Russia.
+American rapper DaBaby also performed in Russia.